Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 -

-Makes career progression evident
+Career progression is evident

 After accumulating years of practical experience, biotech professionals often have some specialization and unique skills.
 You can showcase this upward trajectory in a strategically placed work history section that lays out your last few roles in reverse-chronological order.